biocorecrg/ExOrthist/README.md

 ### Facultative inputs

-**--ordered_species**: a comma separated list of speciesID, specifying the vertical order (top-bottom) of the species in the plot.
+**--ordered_species**: a comma-separated list of speciesID, specifying the vertical order (top-bottom) of the species in the plot.
 The query gene is always printed on top.
 If not provided, the order of the species will be derived from the gene cluster file in the **--output** directory (**gene_cluster_file.gz**).
 Example:

 ```
 --ordered_species "hg38,mm10,bosTau9"
 ```

 **--sub_orthologs**: subset of the **gene_cluster_file.gz** in **--output**, with a selection of homologs of **--geneID** to be plotted.
-**--relevant_exs**: comma separated list of coordinates (chr:start-stop) of query gene exons (**NB:** coordinates must match the CDS portion of the exon), which will be highlighted in the plot with different colors.
+**--relevant_exs**: comma-separated list of coordinates (chr:start-stop) of query gene exons (**NB:** coordinates must match the CDS portion of the exon), which will be highlighted in the plot with different colors.
 All homologous exons in the target genes will be highlighted with the same color.
 This feature is useful to quickly visualize the conservation of one/few exons of interest.
 Example:

 ```
 --relevant_exs ""chr21:32274830-32274896""